judithsanchez/scoutly/projectbrief.md

 ### POST /api/users

-Creates a new user.
+Creates a new user with no tracked companies by default.
+Users must explicitly choose which companies to track.
 No authentication currently implemented.

 ```json
 {